CodeSignal GCA for Tech Interviews in 2026: The Complete Guide

 The CodeSignal General Coding Assessment is a 70-minute, four-task timed test scored on a 600 to 850 scale, used as a filter by Goldman Sachs, Capital One, Robinhood, Brex, and a growing list of tech and finance employers.
 This guide breaks down what it tests, how it scores, what it tracks during your session, and how a modern desktop setup pairs with it without showing up in proctored recordings.

-Yes, for any candidate targeting tech or finance employers who use it as a screening filter.
 Jordan got hit with a GCA email from Capital One in March: 7-day window to complete, 70-minute timer once you click Start.
 He sat on it for 5 days.
 By the time he opened the tab his hands were shaking.
 The GCA is portable: a strong score is reusable across multiple employers for about 12 months, and the threshold companies use to advance candidates is well-known (700+).
 That makes it one of the highest-leverage single tests in the 2026 tech-jobseeker funnel.
+For broader context on where this fits, see the CS new-grad interview loop guide, which maps every stage from recruiter screen to onsite.

 How the GCA scores you